Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 - Send a test email to yourself or a colleague in order to verify your settings.

-- Test the default email notifications that are listed in the Default Email Notifications section of Email Notifications.
+- Test the default email notifications that are listed in Default Email Notifications.

 - Review the notification preferences defaults for email and pop-up notifications and let your CSM know whether you want to update these defaults.